brayniverse/eloquent.js/README.md

 ## Resource Flow

-Eloquent resources are represented either as a collection or a singular instance, if you were to query a collection you would receive another collection, this will wittle down until you either have no more resources or switch context.
+Eloquent resources are represented either as a collection or a singular instance, if you were to query a collection you would receive another collection, this will wittle down until you either have no more resources or switch to a single instance context.

 ## Managing Resources